-The celebration will include the official dedication of the Louis Greenspan Children’s Corner, part of United Way’s gift-in-kind program that focuses on the needs of families, providing basic necessities for infants and young children.
+The celebration included the official dedication of the Louis Greenspan Children’s Corner, part of United Way’s gift-in-kind program that focuses on the needs of families, providing basic necessities for infants and young children.
 Over the past year, almost $200,000 in basic necessities have been distributed through United Way’s Day of Sharing to 8,000 families in need by 100 community partners that include nonprofits, faith-based organizations and schools.

 “We are thrilled to have this project completed.
 The air quality has been improved and the basement space opened up so that our gift-in-kind program will be more efficient and allow us to increase the number of children and families we serve each year," explained Jeannie Montano, United Way’s President and CEO.
 “We hope next year to serve 10,000 families in our two counties.
 As you look up at our historic 1885 building, designed by noted architect Frederick C. Withers, you’ll see that all the bricks have been repointed and restored – and are no longer crumbling.
 We can’t wait for everyone to see the improvements to this space that has housed United Way since 1969.”